jS5t3r/jS5t3r/README.md

 ---

 - 🔭 I’m currently working on transformers and foundation models.
-- 🌱 I’m currently learning evolutionary AI.
+- 🌱 I’m currently learning agengtic AI and evolutionary AI.
 - 👯 I’m looking to collaborate on ML research projects.
 - 🤔 I’m looking for help with mock interviews.
 - ⚡ Fun fact: I won a tournament in kickboxing.